rerun/rerun/README.md

 `RERUN_MODULES`
 : Path to directory containing rerun modules.
+If RERUN_MODULES is not set, it is defaulted relative to the location of the rerun executable.

 `RERUN_LOGS`
-: Path to directory where rerun will write log files.
+: Path to directory where rerun will record command executions as replay log files.

 `RERUN_COLOR`
 : Set 'true' if you want ANSI text effects.
 Makes labels in text to print bold in the console.
 Syntax errors will also print bold.

+`DIFF`
+: Set to the particular `diff` command to use for replay log comparisons.

 # SEE ALSO